defenseunicorns-labs/uds-rke2-demo/docs/deploy-uds-on-rke2.md

   order: 5
 ---

 This tutorial demonstrates how to deploy UDS onto a VM-based RKE2 Kubernetes cluster.
 This scenario is common in on-prem and airgap environments where cloud-based deployments are not feasible.
-The

 :::caution
 The deployment in this tutorial is designed specifically for development and testing environments and is *not intended for production use*.